polkadot-fellows/JIPs/JIP-5.md

 ## Trivial seeds

-We define the following function for deriving a 32-byte seed from 32-bit unsigned integer:
+We define the following function for deriving a 32-byte seed from a 32-bit unsigned integer:

     trivial_seed(i) = repeat_8_times(encode_as_32bit_le(i))